etal/cnvkit/doc/fileformats.rst

 * RepeatMasker-masked proportion of the sequence region (``rmask``)
 * Statistical spread or dispersion (``spread``)

-The log2 coverage depth is the weighted average of coverage depths, excluding extreme outliers, observed at the corresponding bin in each the sample .cnn files used to construct the reference.
-The spread is a similarly weighted estimate of the standard deviation of normalized coverages in the bin.
+The **log2** coverage depth is the robust average of coverage depths, excluding extreme outliers, observed at the corresponding bin in each the sample .cnn files used to construct the :ref:`reference`.
+The **spread** is a similarly robust estimate of the standard deviation of normalized log2 coverages in the bin.
+The **depth** column is the robust average of absolute-scale coverage depths from the input .cnn files, but without any bias corrections.

-To manually review potentially problematic genes in the built reference, you can sort the file by the "spread" column; bins with higher values are the noisy ones.
+To manually review potentially problematic targets in the built reference, you can sort the file by the **spread** column; bins with higher values are the noisy ones.

 It is important to keep the copy number reference file consistent for the duration of a project, reusing the same reference for bias correction of all